How Long Does Canned Corn Last In The Fridge?

 Opened Canned Corn

 Once the seal is broken, canned corn's shelf life diminishes significantly.
-After opening, transfer the corn into an airtight container if you're not planning to use it immediately.
-Properly stored opened canned corn can last in the refrigerator for 3 to 5 days.
-Ensure your refrigerator is set to the ideal temperature of 40°F (4°C) or below to maintain its freshness.
+After opening, transfer the corn into an airtight container if you're not using it immediately.
+Never leave leftover corn sitting in the opened can in the fridge, since the exposed metal can impart a metallic taste and offers less protection against contamination.
+Properly stored in an airtight container, opened canned corn lasts in the refrigerator for 3 to 4 days.
+Keep your refrigerator at 40°F (4°C) or below to maintain its freshness.

 Storage Condition Expected Shelf Life